February 16, 2016

 But, don’t confuse this with normal circuit overcurrent protection which is already provided by the facility’s circuit breaker.
 For example, if you were to load the transfer switch and exceed 16A, the facility’s breaker would trip but the fast-blow fuse would remain intact.

 On the other hand, if say, the server plugged into outlet number one on the transfer switch were to experience a power supply failure (resulting in a short circuit and high current load spike), the fast-blow fuse on the inlet side would quickly melt and break to protect the rest of the unit from being damaged or even going up in flames!

 Now, on to the second question: why fuses are used for overload protection instead of circuit breakers.
 Fuses are used in place of circuit breakers for two specific reasons.
 The first reason is that fuses have a more exact tripping point and faster response time than most circuit breakers.

-The second reason is that most circuit breakers are designed to trip a finite amount of times.
-And, although it’s easier to reset a breaker than it is to replace a fuse, once the breaker needs to be replaced, there’d be no way to do it out in the field because the breaker would be soldered on to the switch.
+The second reason is that most circuit breakers are designed to trip a finite amount of time.
+And, although it’s easier to reset a breaker than it is to replace a fuse, once the breaker needs to be replaced, there’d be no way to do it out in the field because the breaker would be soldered onto the switch.